Chart Color Schemes

 Cashmere is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Cashmere's dwelling structures, as per the latest Census, consisted of 93.7% houses and 6.2% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Brisbane metro's 92.2% houses and 7.9% other dwellings.
-Home ownership in Cashmere was at 24.3%, with mortgaged dwellings at 52.4% and rented ones at 23.4%.
-The median monthly mortgage repayment was $2,000, below Brisbane metro's average of $2,080.
-The median weekly rent in Cashmere was $420, compared to Brisbane metro's $440.
+Cashmere's dwelling structures, as per the latest Census data, consisted of 93.7% houses and 6.2% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+Brisbane metro had a slightly lower percentage of houses at 92.2%, with 7.9% being other dwellings.
+Home ownership in Cashmere stood at 24.3%, which was lower than Brisbane metro's rate.
+Mortgaged dwellings made up 52.4%, and rented dwellings accounted for 23.4%.
+The median monthly mortgage repayment in Cashmere was $2,000, below the Brisbane metro average of $2,080.
+Meanwhile, the median weekly rent figure in Cashmere was $420, compared to Brisbane metro's $440.
 Nationally, Cashmere's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing